-Indonesia Energy Begins U.S. IPO Process
+Summary

-Indonesia Energy (INDO) has filed to raise gross proceeds of up to $23 million from a U.S. IPO, according to an F-1 registration statement.
+Indonesia Energy (NYSE:INDO) has filed to raise gross proceeds of up to $23 million from a U.S. IPO, according to an F-1 registration statement.

 The firm operates as an oil and gas exploration and production company focused on Indonesia.